top of page

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.

-In 1997 Sylvie Bouchard formed the Company CORPUS with artistic partner David Danzon.
+Throughout her artistic career, Sylvie Bouchard has forged original concepts in both the creation and the presentation of dance.
+In 1993, she created Dusk Dances, a festival that presents dance in public parks.
+In 1997 Sylvie formed company CORPUS with artistic partner David Danzon.
 Between 1997 and 2008, she co-created eight works with Danzon that toured nationally and internationally in street theatre festivals, on stage and in schools.
-In 2009, Sylvie Bouchard forms BoucharDanse, a company that serves as an umbrella for her artistic endeavors.
-Bouchard also co-created and performed in the popular series Four Square at Tree House TV.
+In 2008, Sylvie Bouchard formed BoucharDanse, a company that serves as an umbrella for her artistic endeavors.
+Through BoucharDanse, Sylvie choreographs, performs, collaborates with artists from various art forms, and has commissioned solos and duets from esteemed Canadian choreographers.
+Bouchard is the recipient of the 2009 K.M.
+Hunter Artist Award for dance and in 2023, she was awarded a Chalmers Arts Fellowship to research a personal approach to inter-disciplinary solo work.
+Sylvie Bouchard co-created and performed in the popular series Four Square at Tree House TV.
+She has training in trauma-informed therapy.

 bottom of page